Quiz: Is your children’s service prepared for portable long service leave?

 Narragunnawali (pronounced narra-gunna-wally) is a word from the language of the Ngunnawal people meaning peace, alive, wellbeing and coming together.
 The Ngunnawal people are Traditional Owners and Custodians of the land and waterways on which Reconciliation Australia’s Canberra office is located.

-Click on the link www.fka.com.au/training to find out more and how to register.
+Click on the link www.fka.com.au>about professional learning to find out more.